felixlopz/hubrise-test-task/content/apps/store-factory/en/overview.md

 ## Description

-Store Factory is an online ordering solution intended for restaurateurs and merchants.
+Store Factory is an online ordering solution for restaurateurs and merchants.

-Store Factory can be used to create a professional e-commerce site adapted to click & collect and delivery.
+Store Factory can be used to create a professional e-commerce website optimised for click & collect and delivery workflows.
 It offers the following features:

-- A customisable homepage and shopping cart.
+- Customisable homepage and shopping cart.
-- Product sheets with options, multiple product views, associated products, recommendations for friends, and dynamic prices depending on the options.
+- Product sheets with options, multiple product views, associated products, recommendations for friends, and dynamic pricing depending on selected options.
-- Freely definable information pages for content other than product-related information.
+- Free text information pages.
-- Customer account creation.
+- Customer accounts.
 - Stock management.
-- Delivery time slot management.
+- Delivery time management.

-Store Factory is dedicated to the French market.
+Store Factory operates on the French market.

 ## Integration features